 We all know that balance is important when riding a bike, or walking, or just about any physical activity for that matter.
 But did you know that balance is also an important element in decorating your home?
 Without even realizing it, we look for – and expect – balance in the world around us.
 If you’ve ever walked into a space and just felt that something was “off” it could be that the room was out of balance.

 In interior design, there are three ways to achieve balance: symmetrical (formal) balance, asymmetrical (informal) balance, and radial balance.
 My personal favorite of these three is informal balance because it creates equilibrium while using different elements, which to me, creates a more interesting space.
+It also gives you greater flexibility when decorating, which is always a plus, so learning how to create informal balance is important when decorating a home.

 Informal balance is created by things that feel alike but don’t look alike